cornzie/motustore/README.md

 cp .env.example .env

 # ensure to fill the DB_* values in the .env file
-# If skipped, would use the defaults in .env.example
+# This is used to create the databse

 docker-compose up
 ```